TherapyChat/therapychat-feeling-better/README.md

 # &lt;therapychat-feeling-better&gt;

-`<therapychat-feeling-better>` is call to action component composed by title, subtitle and button.
+`<therapychat-feeling-better>` is a call to action component composed by title, subtitle and button.

 ![Sample](sample.png)